trdroid/Android-Examples/Activities/ActivityLifeCycle/README.md

 12-24 00:21:17.425 17670-17670/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onDestroy()

 > On pressing the back button, Android destroys the Activity.
+The onDestroy() method is not necessarily called at times.
+However, the onPause() method is always called.

 ### Launch the App again